 The Company has provided Rs 30 lakh against the moratorium interest income recognised and collected earlier in line with the recent Supreme Court Judgement dated 23 March 2021 and RBI Circular 7 April 2021.

-Vivriti Capital Private Limited Notes to the standalone financial statements for the year ended March 31, 2021 (All amounts are in Rupees lakhs, unlass stated otherwise)
+Notes to the standalone financial statements for the year ended March 31, 2021

 Note 7.
 Investments